India: Coronavirus cases surge, US promises vaccine help | DW | 28.04.2021

 Family members sit next to the burning funeral pyres of those who died from COVID during a mass cremation in New Delhi

 Coronavirus cases continue to surge in India, with the South Asian country recording about 350,000 new infections on Tuesday and the death toll crossing 200,000.
-Indian officials said 3,286 people died on Tuesday, the first time the country saw over 3,000 fatalities in one day.
+Indian officials said 3,286 people died on Tuesday, the first time the country saw over 3,000 fatalities in one day, reported the BBC.

 India has been logging global daily records of over 300,000 cases for the last seven days.